Android system bars

 Draw your content behind the system bars

 An app can address overlaps in content by reacting to insets.
 Insets describe how much the content of your app needs to be padded to avoid overlapping with parts of the Android OS UI such as the navigation bar or status bar, or with physical device features such as display cutouts.
+Read about how to support edge-to-edge and handle insets in Compose and views.

 Be aware of the following types of insets when designing for edge-to-edge use cases: